Close Menu

 Why the 3-Month Wait Is Worth It

-But when it does click… when you watch your 2-year-old pick up every single flashcard and carefully zip them into their bag without any prompting from you, it is such a huge relief.
+But when it does click, when you watch your 2-year-old pick up every single flashcard and carefully zip them into their bag without any prompting from you, the payoff is massive.

-You’re not just teaching your child to put away toys.
-You’re teaching them to follow through, to take care of their things, and to be part of the household.
-Those lessons stick.
+You are teaching them to follow through, to take care of their things, and to be part of the household.

 Disclaimer: I am a parent and a university educator, not a licensed child psychologist or pediatrician.
 This guide is based on my personal parenting experience and educational background.
 Always consult your child’s teacher or pediatrician for professional advice regarding your child’s educational development.